Spiritdude/nodemcu-shell/README.md

 - **wifi**
 - **tls** (enable it after the list of the modules)

-Install the firmware with `esptool.py` or other flashing tool; preferably choose the **-integer.bin** as some code assumes integer arithmetic (this will change later).
+Install the firmware with `esptool.py` or other flashing tool.

+### Float vs Integer Firmware
+`lib/integer.lua` contains a single function called `int()` and converts a number (integer or float) to an integer.
+Whenever you code with integers in mind, convert with `int()` so regardless which firmware is loaded the code behaves the same way.

 ## Installation
 To install the shell with its own `init.lua` and `startup.lua` chain: